micans/pick/README.md

 pick -A @tim/ep/1.0/0.000001 < data.txt
 ```

-In this case, select rows where colums `tim` and `pat` are no further than one apart.
+In this case, select rows where columns `tim` and `pat` are no further than one apart.

 ```
 pick -A @tim/ep/:pat/1 < data.txt